THIS DATE IN HISTORY: Nov. 12

 The Maple Leafs disappoint the big crowd by losing 2-1 to the Chicago Blackhawks, but they come through when it matters most by fulfilling Day's prediction and winning the Cup.

-The arena is home to the Maple Leafs until they move to Air Canada Centre in 1999.
+The Maple Leafs play at the Gardens until they move to Air Canada Centre in 1999.

-1942: Bep Guidolin, a 16-year-old forward, becomes the youngest player in NHL history when he plays first game for the Boston Bruins, a 3-1 loss at the Maple Leafs.
+1942: Bep Guidolin, a 16-year-old forward, becomes the youngest player in NHL history when he plays for the Boston Bruins in a 3-1 loss at the Maple Leafs.
 Guidolin plays 10 seasons with the Bruins, Detroit Red Wings and Blackhawks, scoring 107 goals in 519 NHL games, and coaches the Bruins from 1972-74 and the Kansas City Scouts from 1974-76.
-He also coaches the Edmonton Oilers for 63 games of the 1976-77 World Hockey Association season.
+He also coaches the Edmonton Oilers for 63 games during the 1976-77 World Hockey Association season.

 1983: Wayne Gretzky gets his 20th NHL hat trick and sets up two other goals to help Edmonton to a 7-3 victory against the Red Wings at Joe Louis Arena.
-The Oilers set their record with their eighth consecutive victory.
+The Oilers set a team record (since broken) with their eighth consecutive victory.

 Video: Wayne Gretzky all-time leader in goals, points

 1988: Esa Tikkanen sets an NHL record for the fastest two shorthanded goals during a 6-2 Oilers win in Toronto.
-Tikkanen scores at 10:44 of the first period and again at 10:56, breaking the previous record of 25 seconds set by Pep Kelly of the Chicago Blackhawks against the Montreal Canadiens at the Forum on Dec.
+Tikkanen scores at 10:44 of the first period and again at 10:56, breaking the previous record of 16 seconds set by Pep Kelly of the Chicago Blackhawks against the Montreal Canadiens at the Forum on Dec.
 26, 1940.
 Tikkanen also scores in the third period to complete a hat trick.

 2005: The Atlanta Thrashers set a single-game team record for goals with a 9-0 road win against the Carolina Hurricanes, ending Carolina's nine-game winning streak.
 Ilya Kovalchuk scores twice for Atlanta.
 The loss is the worst for the Hurricanes since moving from Hartford in 1997.